simeononsecurity/simeononsecurity.ch/content/articles/use-chatgpt-in-your-terminal-bash-powershell-python/index.en.md

 coverCaption: ""
 ---

-The **ChatGPT** model, developed by OpenAI, **is a cutting-edge language model** capable of generating human-like text.
+The **ChatGPT** model, developed by OpenAI, **is a advanced language model** capable of generating human-like text.
 For developers, the ChatGPT CLI (Command Line Interface) provides a convenient way to interact with the ChatGPT model through the command line.
 With the ChatGPT CLI, developers can effortlessly generate text, complete text, or answer questions using the model's advanced capabilities.

 The installation of the ChatGPT CLI is effortless and only requires Python 3.5 or later to be installed on the developer's machine.
-The pip package manager can be utilized to install the ChatGPT CLI by executing the following command:
+The pip package manager can be used to install the ChatGPT CLI by executing the following command:

 **Linux:**
 ```bash